julien-gargot/kirby-plugin-table/readme.md

 # Table Plugin

-This is a plugin for [Kirby](http://getkirby.com/) enables a simple syntax in Kirbytext for simple table layouts.
+Based on Bastian Allgeier *Columns plugin*, this is a plugin for [Kirby](http://getkirby.com/) enables a simple syntax in Kirbytext for simple table layouts with formatted content.

 ![Table](table.png)